-The Employment Equity Forum consists of Portfolio Head: Corporate Services, Top Management Representative: Director - Corporate Services, Manager HR, LR and Legal Services, Senior Management Representative: Executive Co-coordinator: Political Affairs, Technical Support Staff: HR Practitioner, Training and Development : Skills Development Facilitator ,Secretary, Designated groups Representative, People with Disability : Representative, Professionally Qualified and experienced specialist Mid Management Representative, Skilled Technical and Academically Qualified workers Representative, Semi - Skilled and Discretionary decision making, Unskilled and defined decision making Representative and 1 representative from each labour Union.
+The Employment Equity Forum consists of Portfolio Head: Corporate Services, Top Management Representative: Director - Corporate Services, Manager HR, LR and Legal Services, Senior Management Representative: Executive Co-coordinator: Political Affairs, Technical Support Staff: HR Practitioner, Training and Development: Skills Development Facilitator, Secretary, Designated groups Representative, People with Disability: Representative, Professionally Qualified and experienced specialist Mid Management Representative, Skilled Technical and Academically Qualified workers Representative, Semi - Skilled and Discretionary decision making, Unskilled and defined decision making Representative and 1 representative from each labour Union.
 Employment Equity Committee meets once a quarter.
-In 2021, 11 February, 14 April, 31 August, and the 5th October.
+In 2022, 10 August, 4 October and in 2023, 9 February and 12 April.

 The Local labour forum sits monthly.
 The Local Labour Forum is fully functional.
 It consists of 5 representatives of the labour unions, Director Corp Services, Manager HR, LR & Legal Services, Portfolio Head of Corp Services, 2 Employer Representatives and the Secretary.
-It sat on the 27th January, 18 February, 25 March, 28 April 20th May, 24 June, 20 July, 23 August, 28 September, 28 October, 19 November 2021.
-No sitting in December 2021.
-In 2022, 26 January, 17 February, 30 March, 26 April and 25 May 2022.
+It sat on the 28th July, 18 August, 29 September, 25 October, 30 November in 2022.
+No sitting in December 2022 and January 2023.
+In 2023 it sat on the 16th February,29 March,25 April and 24th May.

 The OHS Committee sits quarterly.
 It consists of a representative from each town and from the Unions and service departments like electricity, roads and waste management and is headed by Corporate Services.
 It deals with issues of health and safety.
 All staff are issued with the necessary tools and protective clothing.
 Monthly inspections are done of the tools and vehicles to ensure that they are safe.
+It sat on the 20th September and 21st November 2022.
+In 2023 due to an absence of a facilities management Officer and Manager who have now both been appointed, it will only sit on the 25th June .
 The PMU Unit ensure that all appropriate OHS is done on their project sites.
 Any issues are forwarded to the Corporate Services Standing committee and top management for resolution.

 A resolution register is compiled at OHS Committee meetings and the implementation of these are tracked.
 As a result of the committee's work, change rooms with showers have been built in Barkly East and Lady Grey for general assistants of waste management.
 Corporate Services is responsible for ensuring that OHS issues raised by the Committee are resolved.

-5.Skills Retention and Wellness
+6.Skills Retention and Wellness

 The Municipality has an annual budget for EAP (Employee Assistance Programme).
 For 2022 it is R 511 601,60.
+In 2023 it has been allocated R 487 000.
 This focuses on providing individual employees with assistance on mental health issues that they are facing as well as individual health issues such as drug and alcohol abuse.

 The Municipality also has an annual wellness programme whereby they target areas of health such as diabetes and bring in practitioners.
-This programme has not been implemented in the past 2 years due to covid restrictions which meant that not all employees were at work.
+A wellness day was held on the 23rd June 2022 and one will be held in 2023.

-Municipality has skills retention and a scarce skills retention policy but experiences difficulties attracting these types of staff and keeping them due to the rural nature of the municipality and the fact that it can't offercompetitive salaries.
+The municipality has a skills retention and a scarce skills retention policy but experiences difficulties attracting these types of staff and keeping them due to the rural nature of the municipality and the fact that it can't offer competitive salaries.
 The scarce skills policy was approved by Council by the end of June 2013.
 The Scarce Skills Committee identifies the scarce and critical skills annually.
-Currently no scarce skills have been identified as it was decided that these skills would only be identified once the job evaluation process is complete.
-It is known however that there are engineering skills required in the Technical Services Directorate.
+The identification of scarce skills is tied to the organogram and these skills will be identified as soon as the organogram is restructured to meet the SALGA prescripts.

-6.HR Strategy & WSP
+7. HR Strategy & WSP